 Bermuda's Architectural Heritage: Devonshire.
 Trimingham, Andrew.
 1995.
 Bermuda National Trust.
 The first in a series of illustrated (black and white, not color photos) parish by parish reviews of Bermuda's architecture.
 Out of print.

-In the last General Election, each of the following districts has about 1,250 registered voters, covers about 0.58 of a square mile on average and has its own paid Member of Parliament (MP).
+In the last General Election, each of the following districts had about 1,250 registered voters, covers about 0.58 of a square mile on average and has its own paid Member of Parliament (MP).

 Arboretum photograph by author Keith Forbes

 About 1.5 miles into Vesey Street, off Middle Road.
+HQ of the Bermuda Equestrian Federation.
+P O Box DV 583, Devonshire DV BX.
+Runs the Bermuda Equestrian Centre.
 Established via Bermuda's first-ever Special Development Order in October 1997.
 Regular Junior International Show Jumping Competitions and other equestrian events occur here.
 For all interested in ponies, harness racing and scheduled competitive equestrian activities.
 The facilities include a show ring, stands and parking for patrons and spectators.
 This is where the Federation Equestre Internationale (FEI) sometimes stages the annual International Dressage Competition.
 Bermuda is one of six nations in Group II, the others being Mexico, Costa Rica, Guatemala, Colombia and Peru.
 Bermuda's riders make a fine showing in the event.

 There are several, all shown by name below.